usethesource/rascal-website/release-notes/rascal-0-42-x-release-notes.md

 ### REPL/Console improvements

 * Reloading modules that were removed since importing (for example when switching branches) crashed the REPL, but is now handled gracefully.
-* Reloading of modules that were `extend`ed on the REPL did not work, but is now fixed.
+* Reloading of modules that were `extend`ed on the REPL did not work.
+Typing `extend MyModule;` on the REPL now leads to a warning and the semantics of `import MyModule;`.
 * Imports of missing modules are now cleared.
+* NullPointerExceptions due to reloading modules which have been renamed or deleted in the mean time now leads to proper unloading of the old module.
+* Errors detected while importing (missing module file for example) are now linked to the import statement's location, rather than the missing module location.

 ### Debugger improvements